Frequently Asked Questions

 How are the AP* Physics Exams structured?

 The AP* Physics exams are a combination of multiple-choice and free-response questions.
 They are timed and considered to be difficult.
-The AP* Physics 1 and AP* Physics 2 tests are three hours in length and composed of 50 multiple-choice questions (90 minutes) followed by 5 free-response questions for Physics 1 (90 minutes) or 4 Free-Response questions for Physics 2.
-The scores for each section are equally weighted and then combined to produce a raw composite score with a maximum value of 180 points.
-Both AP* Physics C exams are composed of 35 multiple-choice questions (45 minutes) followed by 3 free-response questions (45 minutes).
-Thus the maximum raw composite score on each is 90 points.
+All AP* Physics exams are three hours in length and composed of 40 multiple-choice questions (80 minutes) followed by 4 free-response questions (100 minutes) The scores for each section are equally weighted and then combined to produce a raw composite score.
+That raw composite score is then used to determine an AP* test score between 1 and 5 as described below.
 The questions on the tests are designed to assess the knowledge of the learner objectives published by the College Board.

 Because there are a great number of objectives associated with each course, the breadth of the exams can be overwhelming for unprepared students.
 Scores are given based on the following scale: